MahmoudAhmed121/MahmoudAhmed121/README.md

-# 💫 About Me:
+# 💫 Hi, I'm Mahmoud Ahmed!
-Hi, I'm Mahmoud Ahmed!<br><br>🎓 Computer Science graduate from the University of Menoufia.<br><br>🌱 Currently on a journey of continuous learning, documented in my digital garden - check out #Learning_in_the_year.<br><br>📊 Currently diving into the world of Mobile app<br><br>Let's connect and explore the ever-evolving landscape of technology together! 🚀
+🎓 Computer Science graduate from the University of Menoufia.<br><br>🌱 Currently on a journey of continuous learning, documented in my digital garden - check out #Learning_in_the_year.<br><br>📊 Currently diving into the world of Mobile app<br><br>Let's connect and explore the ever-evolving landscape of technology together! 🚀

 ## 🌐 Socials: